Robert Cialdini

 Key speaking topics

-- Ethical persuasion in business and leadership
+- Ethical persuasion in leadership and negotiation

-- Behavioural psychology in marketing and sales
+- Behavioural science in sales and marketing

-- Influence and organisational effectiveness
+- Social proof and organisational decision-making

 Ideal for